Edit As You Wish: Video Caption Editing with Multi-grained User Control: Methodology

-How to evaluate the novel VDEdit task is another noteworthy challenge.
-Conventional video captioning tasks adopt widely-used captioning metrics including BLEU4~\cite{bleu}, ROUGE-L~\cite{rouge}, METEOR~\cite{meteor} and CIDEr~\cite{cider}.
-These metrics only measure the consistency between generated captions and ground-truth annotations which are not sufficient for the VDEdit task.
-In this paper, we propose to evaluate the edited description from three aspects: 1) sentence fluency, 2) command controllability, and 3) text-video alignment.
+How to evaluate the novel VCE task is another noteworthy challenge.
+Conventional video captioning tasks adopt widely-used captioning metrics such as BLEU4, METEOR, and CIDEr.
+However, these reference-based metrics only measure the consistency between generated captions and ground-truth annotations, which are insufficient.
+In this paper, we evaluate the VCE task from three aspects: 1) fluency, 2) controllability, and 3) text-video alignment.